 The EIF was established by the Nation-building Funds Act 2008 announced in the 2008-09 Budget.
-It replaced the Higher Education Endowment Fund (HEEF), which was established in 2007.
+It replaced the Higher Education Endowment Fund (HEEF), established in 2007.

 The EIF aimed to build a modern, productive, internationally competitive Australian economy by supporting world-leading, strategically-focused infrastructure investments that would transform Australian tertiary education and research.